 top of page

-The University Of The South, University Avenue, Sewanee, TN, USA
+Sewanee: The University Of The South, Sewanee

 In 1857, the Sewanee Mining Company granted 5,000 acres of land to the University of the South.
 Two years later in 1859, they donated an additional 5,000 acres to the University instantly made the nascent University of the South one of the largest institutions of higher education in the country by acreage.